Undefeated: Canvas(s)ing the Politics of Voter Suppression since Women's Suffrage

 Natalie Tennant, former WV Secretary of State

-Karen Kunz, professor, WVU public administration
+Karen Kunz, professor, WVU Department of Public Administration

 Nancy Tolliver, WV League of Women Voters